-Data visualization questions show up regularly during data analyst interviews.
+Data visualization questions regularly appear during data analyst interviews.
 In fact, if you’ve made it to the on-site round, there’s a good chance you’ll face a standalone 45-minute data visualization interview in addition to technical and behavioral rounds.

-To help you practice, we created this guide.
-It features an overview of what types of data visualization interview questions you can expect, as well as visualization practice questions.
+We created this guide to help you practice.
+It features an overview of the types of data visualization interview questions you can expect and visualization practice questions.

-Data visualization interviews tend to vary depending on the maturity of a company’s data visualization operation.
+Data visualization interview questions tend to vary depending on the maturity of a company’s data visualization operation.

-For example, a company that’s just launching a data visualization team likely hasn’t figured out its design aesthetic, what tools to use, and may not have buy-in.
-Therefore, the interview might focus more on your design approach, the tools that you use, and how well you collaborate.
+For example, a company just launching a data visualization team likely hasn’t figured out its design aesthetic or what tools to use and may not have buy-in.
+Therefore, the interview might focus more on your design approach, the tools you use, and how well you collaborate.

 With a more established team, you can expect more technical questions about specific tools, as well as culture fit and behavioral questions to determine if you’re right for the team.

-Design philosophy questions assess your approach to data design, including color theory, types of charts, data positioning, as well as designing for specific audiences.
+Design philosophy questions assess your approach to data design, including color theory, types of charts, data positioning, and designing for specific audiences.
 Here are some sample design philosophy questions:

 You’ll see a variation of this question in every data visualization interview.
 The question is asked to understand your design philosophy at a basic level and also your ability to design for a specific audience.
 You can talk about specific characteristics like:

-One key point to hit on: Always bring your response back to the audience.
-Effective visualizations make data accessible for the target audience.
+One key point to make is to always relate your response to the audience.
+Effective visualizations make data accessible to the target audience.

 You should expect a color theory question.
 To prepare, practice talking about your favorite color theory techniques.
 A few to consider would be: